usaid-cs/yesterday-i-learned/random.md

 1. Vermouth is almost no different from sherry.
 Real vermouth would have aromatics in it, but not if you buy the cheap stuff, like the brand "Martini".
 1. Pyrex does not mean good.
 Check [the pyrex guide](https://www.reddit.com/r/BuyItForLife/comments/5ji9cq/now_that_pyrex_is_intentionally_weakening_their/) before buying.
 The glass should not have a bluish tint.
 Also check [the logo](https://i.imgur.com/olslOMN.jpg) before you buy.
 The logo you want is all-caps white on red.
 It should also say "made in France" somewhere.
 1. Stephen Lake, Thalmic Labs, once tried to lower company expenditure by [writing a blog post about how much STEM people should earn.](https://medium.com/@srlake/debunking-the-myth-of-higher-pay-in-silicon-valley-87828cbf6698#.2vrwrfxcr) He failed.
-1. "Twenty-two astronauts were born in Ohio.
-What is it about your state that makes people want to flee the Earth?" - Stephen Colbert
 1. There is both a president and prime minister for Russia, with the president being the higher one.
 Vladimir was the PM from 1999 to 2000, president from 2000 to 2008, prime minister from 2008 to 2012, and president from 2012 to forever.
 1. "In the event (...) where passengers have to cover their heads you do not 'lock' your fingers over head but place one hand on top of the other.
 If something falls on your hand/head, you'll still have one good hand to use."
 1. Usually when people realise that termites exist, it is already too late to learn from the mistake.